We may not have the crystal ball, but it’s hard to miss these trends that are likely to be shaping your marketing come 2020 and beyond.

-A year ago, they may have been your foes, but the phenomenal rise of home sharing thanks to the likes of Airbnb and HomeAway have made hoteliers rethink their strategy.
-At the same time, these new giants are realising the merit in having hotels on their platform to appeal to a wider section of audience.
+A year ago, they may have been your foes, but the phenomenal rise of home-sharing thanks to the likes of Airbnb and HomeAway have made hoteliers rethink their strategy.
+At the same time, these new giants are realising the merit in having hotels on their platform to appeal to a wider section of the audience.

 Hoteliers and home-sharing platforms will continue to work closely, providing your business with the ability to have a more flexible global sales strategy and balanced distribution.

 Think about the last time you wanted to book your travel.
 Where did you start?
 Google search?
 You’re not alone; 96% of the people start their holiday planning (or dreaming as the case may be) on Google.